dHughes97/2143-DeltonH-OOP/Assignments/OOP_Primer/README.md

 #### Inheritance

-**Definition:**allows us to derive a class from another class, lets then share a set of methods or attributes.
+**Definition:** Allows us to derive a class from another class, lets then share a set of methods or attributes.

 **Code Example:**
 ```